 As promised, the access control model of ICFS is trivially simple.
 It features processes as it's subjects, and files as objects.
-Whenever a process attempts to open, remove or change POSIX permissions of an existing file that is not a directory or a symbolic link, and no previous decisions were made regarding process's access to the file, window with a dialogue is displayed with three options:
+Whenever a process attempts to open, remove or change the access mode of an existing file and no previous decisions were made regarding process's access to the file, window with a dialogue is displayed with three options: